LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Blue_Mountains_Archer.md

 ## Lore

-The Blue Mountains are a special unit of the Blue Mountains armies, patrolling and guarding their homeland of Ered Luin.
+The Blue Mountains Archers are a special unit of the Blue Mountains armies, patrolling and guarding their homeland of Ered Luin.

 ## History
 - Renewed 4.5: